Al-Baha Province

-Al-Baha Province, also known as Al-Baha Region (Arabic: ٱلْبَاحَة, romanized: al-Bāḥa, /ar/), also spelled as Al-Bahah (Note: The spelling Al-Baha is the official form used in Saudi government publications and international references.), is a province in Saudi Arabia.
+Al-Baha Province, also known as Al-Baha Region (Arabic: ٱلْبَاحَة, romanized: al-Bāḥa, /ar/, lit. 'open space'), also spelled as Al-Bahah (Note: The spelling Al-Baha is the official form used in Saudi government publications and international references.), is a province in Saudi Arabia.
 It is the smallest Saudi province in terms of both area and population.